stephenliu1944/easytool-react-permission/README.md

 ```

 ### Set Function Component's permissions.
-It's use for function Component.
+withPermission method is use for Function Component.
 ```jsx
 import { setUserPermissions, withPermission } from '@beanreact/permission';